loay106/serverless-nodejs-twitter-median/README.md

 # How to use

-Send a GET request to the endpoint with 1 query string parameter, q, and provide a <term>.
-The function will search the most recent 1000 tweets and return median length.
+Send a GET request to the endpoint with 1 query string parameter, q, and provide a term as parameter.
+The function will search the most recent 1000 tweets that include the term and return the median length.

 # Notes